Kberwind/vis-in-sys/README.md

 # visual-interactivesystems
-Data analysis and reporting for Seminar on Visual and Interactive Systems and TU Graz.
+Data analysis and reporting for Seminar on Visual and Interactive Systems at TU Graz.

 This repository contains